 Early Jalapeno Organic Pepper

-Early Jalapeno produces dark green 1.5" jalapeno peppers with a nice amount of heat.
-8,000 scoville units.
+Early Jalapeno produces dark green thick walled cone shaped 2” jalapeno peppers with a nice amount of heat.
 Maturity 65 days to green, 85 days to red.
 Approx. 190 seeds/pkg.

-Blossoms will drop when temperature falls below 60 degrees F (15 degrees C) or goes above 80 degrees F (27 degrees C).
+Pests & Disease: Blossoms will drop when temperature falls below 60 F (15 C) or goes above 80 F (27 C).
 Blossom End Rot-Fruits blacken and decay at the blossom end due to a calcium deficiency.
 Poor fruit set is usually due to cold weather.
 Excessive nitrogen fertilizer during early growth may also delay fruit set.

 Aphids - small pear-shaped soft bodied insects, green, red or black in colour.
 Aphids feed by sucking plant sap which causes curled, stunted leaves and shoots and reduces plant vigour.
 Spray plants with an insecticidal soap.